 If the New UL TNL Information Required IE is contained in the BEARER CONTEXT MODIFICATION REQUEST message, the gNB-CU-UP shall include the new UP Transport Layer Information in the BEARER CONTEXT MODIFICATION RESPONSE message.
+The gNB-CU-UP shall wait at least until it receives updated DL TNL Information for the corresponding DRB before releasing the old UL TNL Information and start using the new UL TNL Information.